kylephillips/simple-locator/readme.txt

 * Adds argument filter to location post type declaration
 * Updates Google Maps API requirement for new Google Maps Platform
 * Adds option to display a map in the admin listing view (post list table)
+* Adds option to place built in location fields in Advanced Custom Fields tab if ACF is enabled and tabs are assigned to the post type

 = 1.5.7 =